dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Increase productivity with five Cloud Foundry plugins](https://www.ibm.com/developerworks/cloud/library/cl-cloud-foundry-plugins/index.html) - Article detailing 5 different Cloud Foundry plugins, how to install them and how to use them.
+- [Essentials of Application Development on IBM Cloud](http://www.redbooks.ibm.com/redbooks/pdfs/sg248374.pdf) - This is an IBM Redbook (meaning that it is big - a 222 page PDF), but there is some good info in here.
+Some of it may be out of date, as the platform has been changing wuite rapidly, but the concepts here are solid.
+- [Developing Node,js Applications on IBM Cloud](http://www.redbooks.ibm.com/redbooks/pdfs/sg248406.pdf) - Another IBM Redbook, this is a 146 page PDF focused on Node.js development.
+Good for someone learning Node.js (or new to it), and provides some simple examples with Express and React.

 ## Data and Analytics